thakurtanya/kontikilabsDevelopers/doc/source/index.rst

    - Alter NLU Console
    - Alter NLU Engine

-Which helps you in developing a good quality training dataset and build your NLU model for your AI based conversational agents.
+This helps you in developing a good quality training dataset and build your NLU model for your AI based conversational agents.

 Understanding Alter NLU Console
 ===============================

-The main focus of the Alter NLU Console is to get rid of all the struggles involved in building a stable and good quality training data.
+The main focus of the Alter NLU Console is to get rid of all the struggles involved in building stable and good quality training data.
 To achieve the same, it is segregated into 3 parts:

 .. toctree::
    :maxdepth: 3